 The white Miso is also known as “Shiro Miso” and Red Miso is known as “Aka Miso” in the Japanese language.

-With the combination barley, soybeans, and other cereals Red Miso is formed.
+With the combination of barley, soybeans, and other cereals Red Miso is formed.
 The processing for Red Miso is a long one.
 The salty taste and smelly flavor of Red Miso go well with soups, meat.

 Sometimes yellow Miso is simmered with barley, a few amount of white rice, and forms a yellowish color known as Mugi Miso.